kevineaton/go-esperanto/README.md

 A short program with RESTful API to randomly give an Esperanto word and translation.
 Mostly a proof of concept and a toy.

+Esperanto is the world's most widely spoken constructed international auxiliary language intended to be a universal second language for international communication.

 Phrasebook converted from Paul Denisowski's ESPDIC Project at <http://www.denisowski.org/Esperanto/ESPDIC/espdic.txt>

 ## Versioning